kdchauhan/reset-agent/README.md

 # Reset Agent UI

-Personal fasting companion UI built with React + Vite.
+A simple fasting companion UI powered by React and Vite.